 The main advantages from Google’s DNS come from their established name as a company.
 Their substantial quarterly revenue allows for some of the faster, most stable, and resilient DNS servers.

-Other than that there are three key areas where DNS of Google shines.
+Other than that there are three key areas where Google’s DNS shines.
 With this DNS server, you are guaranteed comparatively faster speeds and accurate results of searches without any redirects.
 Google public DNS has improved its security as well.

-The only issue with Google public DNS is the fact that they store information about your operations, and could be shared with third party, should the government decides it needs the information.
-However, for users not worrying about their information being sold to third party, Google is often cited as the best DNS server out of all DNS providers.
+The only issue with Google public DNS is the fact that they store information about your operations, and could be shared with third parties, should the government decide it needs the information.
+However, for users not worrying about their information being sold to third parties, Google is often cited as the best DNS server out of all DNS providers.

 Another old competitor that still stands today, OpenDNS is another commonly seen candidate on several of the best DNS servers listings found online.
 Its quality is comparable in efficiency to Google’s DNS.

 Again, for users concerned about their children’s Interne safety, OpenDNS offers a service called OpenDNS FamilyShield that blocks adult content (available at the servers 220.127.116.11 and 18.104.22.168).